addygupta21/SyRA/README.md

 ## Why Use GANs?

 GANs are ideally suited for generating realistic synthetic data.
 The architecture of a GAN consists of two components: the **Generator** and the **Discriminator**.
-These two networks work in tandem to produce high-quality, realistic rain effects essential for simulating adverse weather conditions in flight simulators.
+These two networks work in tandem to produce high-quality, realistic rain effects essential for simulating adverse weather conditions in the flight simulators.

 ### Advantages of Using GANs